 1. Discovery Green – Jump on METRORail and head downtown.
 Get off at the Main Street Square Station and walk the 5 blocks east(ish).
 Swing by Phoenicia and grab some snacks and walk across the street to Discovery Green.
-Coordinate with one of the free events on the calendar or just go and enjoy the urban green space.
 Enjoy your picnic on the new raised deck next to the Brown Promenade under the century-old live oak trees.

 2. Market Square Park – Instead of walking east from the METRORail tracks, walk west(ish) towards City Hall.
 Stop by Market Square Park and grab lunch from Niko Nikos.
 The small restaurant is located in the park and has outdoor tables were you can enjoy lunch under the skyscrapers.
 Extend your trip by heading to the JP Morgan Chase Tower to enjoy the city from 60 stories up and then find the Big Bubble in the Bayou before heading back to METRORail.

 3. Hermann Park – Hermann Park is an urban oasis in the middle of the city.
 There is free parking and is also easy to access from the METRORail Hermann Park Station.
 Grab lunch from Pinewood Cafe in the park, McDonalds in the Houston Museum of Natural Science or bring your own.
 Find a picnic table, bench or spot on the grass.
 Bring some crust for the ducks and enjoy an afternoon at Hermann Park.
 Consider also playing on the playgrounds, riding the train, riding the pedal boats or wondering around the Japanese Garden.